kasigi/anTic/README.md

 ## Known Limitations

 The system is able to support foreign keys and tables both with and without primary keys.
 HOWEVER, support for multi-field primary keys and multi-field foreign keys is limited and untested.
+There are also some upper limits on how much data can be stored in tables that do not have primary keys.
+It is STRONGLY recommended to have primary keys in wherever possible.

 ## Important Note